openzfs/openzfs-docs/docs/Performance and Tuning/Workload Tuning.rst

 If your workload involves fsync or O_SYNC and your pool is backed by mechanical storage, consider adding one or more SLOG devices.
 Pools that have multiple SLOG devices will distribute ZIL operations across them.
-The best choice for SLOG device(s) are likely Optane / 3D XPoint SSDs.
-See :ref:`optane_3d_xpoint_ssds`
-for a description of them.
+Optane / 3D XPoint SSDs remain the best SLOG devices, but they are no longer manufactured — see :ref:`optane_3d_xpoint_ssds`.
 If an Optane / 3D XPoint SSD is an option, the rest of this section on synchronous I/O need not be read.
 If Optane / 3D XPoint SSDs is not an option, see :ref:`nand_flash_ssds` for suggestions